CenikLab/CenikLab.github.io/_team/4101_dayea_park.md

 im_width: 160
 im_height: 160
 ---
 Dayea is interested in the subjects of genomics, genetics, and epigenetics.
-She is pursuing the study regarding translational regulatory mechanisms in genetic and epigenetic aspects using sequencing technology.
+She is working on translational regulatory mechanisms in development and its connection to epigenetics.
 Outside of research, she has an outgoing personality and loves physical activities including traveling, playing tennis, and swimming.

 * 2016, Gachon University, South Korea,
 B.S.
 Biology